 The state-required legal fees involved with an eviction are fairly light, usually no more than a few hundred dollars.
-However, the attorney fees and lost rent are the big cash flow killers.
-You’ll likely spend between $1,500 and $3,000 on attorney’s costs, plus several months of lost rent and damages done to the property.
+However, the attorney fees and lost rent are the big cash-flow killers.
+You’ll likely spend between $1,500 and $3,000 on attorney’s costs, plus incur several months of lost rent and damages to the property.
 Cash for Keys doesn’t sound so crazy now, does it?

 How to Evict a Tenant Without a Rental Agreement

 If you don’t have a rental agreement with your tenant, it is still possible to evict.
 In most states, a tenant without a lease is treated the same as a tenant on a month-to-month lease.
-This can actually be a good thing for you, in that an eviction could be avoided by simply “not renewing the month-to-month lease” and asking the tenant to leave (with a notice, usually 20 or 30 days) to vacate.
-Of course, if you have to evict without a rental agreement, just bring every bit of paperwork you can about the tenant.
+This can actually be a good thing for you, in that an eviction could be avoided by simply not “renewing” the month-to-month lease.
+In this case, ask the tenant (with a notice, usually 20 or 30 days) to vacate.
+Of course, if you have to evict without a rental agreement, bring with you every bit of paperwork you can in regards to the tenant.